Legal Brief Writing Services for Litigators

 Senior brief writer + peer cite-check

 Inside Legal Tank, every brief runs a senior brief writer and a peer cite-check pass before it leaves the portal.
-The cite-check verifies every cite against current Westlaw or Lexis, and the writer is matched to the controlling court at quote stage.
+The cite-check verifies every cite against the current published case law, and the writer is matched to the controlling court at quote stage.
 Sign-off and filing are handled by the engaging firm.

 Legal Tank